htarold/openvent/README.md

   compliance has reduced, under volume control plateau pressure would increase.
 Under pressure control, tidal volume would decrease (plateau pressure not being meaningful here).
+1. Check water traps especially if alarm sounds.
+Any liquid present may indicate coughing or breathing spasm or patient is fighting the vent.